AngelicaMaineri/angelicamaineri.github.io/index.md

+## About me
-Currently a PhD student at the Sociology Department at Tilburg University and Assistant of the Methodology Group of the European Values Study (EVS).
+I am Angelica, I currently hold a position as a PhD student at the Sociology Department at Tilburg University (the Netherlands) and I am also an assistant of the Methodology Group of the European Values Study [EVS](https://europeanvaluesstudy.eu/).
 My research interests span between sociology, communication and survey methodology.
 My main areas of interest are:
-- the digital divide (e.g. how are social inequalities reproduced in the online domain?)
+- the digital divide
 - privacy, surveillance & trust in digital societies
 - (web) survey design